Christianitas / Christendom

 In addition to the texts mentioned above, I have written essays on five interesting and important books.
 They probably won’t be part of the book, but it’s worth keeping them in mind.
 Those are:

-Part IV The role of Church and Christianity in the rise of capitalism and market economy
+Part IV: The Role of the Church and Christianity in the Rise of Capitalism and the Market Economy

-I have collected the literature on the subject and wrote the working version of the text.
-Its several elements have already been mentioned on other occasions.
+I have collected the literature on the subject and drafted a working version of the text.
+Several elements have already been discussed on other occasions.

 Technology and Economic Growth: Accelerators and Brakes.
 Theories and History – Europe and China (Wzrost gospodarczy: stymulatory i hamulce.
-Koncepcje i historia – Europa, Chiny, Azja) Text in working version.
-The discussion of the theories explaining the historical functioning of European and Asian economies (including E.L.
+Koncepcje i historia – Europa, Chiny, Azja) Text in working version, discusses theories explaining the historical functioning of European and Asian economies, referencing scholars such as E.L.
 Jones, A. Maddison, D.C.
-North and formalized growth theories).
-Also, a debate why early modern China economy decelerated (per capita).
+North, and formalized growth theories.
+It also includes a debate on why the per capita growth of the early modern Chinese economy decelerated (per capita).

 Role of shipping in the economic growth of the early modern European economy (Historyczne znaczenie żeglugi we wzroście gospodarczym Europy) At present, this is z chapter of the book on medieval merchant ships.